wren-lang/wren/doc/site/syntax.markdown

 one lump.
 If you're one of those folks, here you go:

     :::wren
-    class else false fn for if is null return static this true var while
+    break class else false fn for if in is null return static this true var while

 ## Statement terminators